Then Jerico

 Then Jerico are an English rock band.
-They scored four top 40 hits in the UK during the 1980s.
+They scored five top 50 hits in the UK during the 1980s.

 Career

 The band's early line-up included singer Mark Shaw, bassist Jasper Stainthorpe, drummer Steve Wren, and guitarist Scott Taylor.

 The band played at The Limelight Club in New York in 1983 and signed to London Records in 1984.
 The single "The Big Sweep" was recorded for London but they objected to the lyrical subject matter (an anti-Robert Maxwell/Rupert Murdoch statement).
-It was initially released by the track's producer Martin Rushent on his own Immaculate label in 1985 and later as a limited edition by London Records along with the new song, "Fault".
+It was initially released by the track's producer Martin Rushent on his own Immaculate label in 1985 and later as a limited edition by London Records along with the new song "Fault".

 The band's songs "Muscle Deep" and "The Motive" charted in 1987.
-They enjoyed success with two albums, First (The Sound of Music) (1987) co-produced by Mark Shaw and Owen Davies, which reached number 35 in the UK Albums Chart, followed by The Big Area in 1989 that went gold and reached number 4 in the UK Albums Chart.
-Producer Rick Nowels took care of about than half of the tracks on that album which also led to the appearance of Belinda Carlisle on side vocals on the single "What Does It Take".
+They enjoyed success with two albums, First (The Sound of Music) (1987) co-produced by Shaw and Owen Davies, which reached number 35 in the UK Albums Chart, followed by The Big Area in 1989 that went gold and reached number 4 in the UK Albums Chart.
+Rick Nowels produced several tracks on the album - this led to the appearance of Belinda Carlisle on background vocals on "What Does It Take", released as the second single.

 Released in 1988, ahead of the group's second album, "Big Area" achieved their greatest chart success, peaking at number 13 in the UK Singles Chart.

 The original Then Jerico line-up split up in early 1990, with Mark Shaw leaving the band to pursue a solo career.
-He released his only studio album, Almost for EMI in 1991.
+He released his only studio album, Almost, for EMI in 1991.
 It was produced by guitarist Andy Taylor and included two singles, "Love So Bright" and "Under Your Spell".
-Mark Shaw has also worked off and on with Spandau Ballet lead singer Tony Hadley and the SAS Band.
+Shaw performed a few small club gigs in 1993 with Taylor under the name "Then Jerico 2".